raplemie/itwinui-tabs-resizer-issue/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Resize the open window so the displayed button size crosses the 20% width of the window, the overlay will pop up.
+Switch between tabs, the overlay will pop up.